Why Your HubSpot Data Is Lying to You (And How to Fix It Before Q3 Pipeline Review)

 Evaluating HubSpot data accuracy requires understanding the subtle yet significant discrepancies that could mislead you.
 Your pipeline might seem robust, deal velocity is on the rise, and marketing-qualified leads are plentiful.
 Yet, the issue of why your HubSpot data is deceiving you is both more straightforward and more dangerous than anticipated.

-According to HubSpot's 2023 State of Marketing research, 63% of marketers struggle with accurately measuring ROI.
-The root cause?
+Measuring marketing ROI accurately is a persistent struggle for most teams, and the root cause often hides in the data.
 HubSpot data accuracy extends beyond clean fields or standardized formats.
 It involves hidden errors in integrations, duplicate records skewing conversion rates, and attribution models miscrediting touchpoints.
-These all contribute to a misleading narrative that leadership bases million-dollar decisions on.
+These all contribute to a misleading narrative that leadership bases major decisions on.

 When HubSpot integration issues occur silently, your consolidated customer data becomes compromised.
 Marketing automation misfires, sales sequences target incorrect contacts, and your predictive analytics rely on unstable foundations.